darcar31/blog-posts/slack-node/slack-node.md

 const webClient = new WebClient(token)
 ```

-This webClient instance has a chat object, which allows you to post a message block event back to slack.
+This webClient instance has a chat object, which allows you to [post a message block event](https://api.slack.com/methods/chat.postMessage) back to slack.

 `web.chat.postMessage(messageBlock)`

 The docs for the generic (non-Node specific) Web API are [here](https://api.slack.com/methods) and contain a list of available methods.

-### Introducing Block Kit and the Slack Interactions API
+### Introducing Block Kit and the Slack Interactions API for Node SDK

 What exactly is this message block I am posting?
 Well...
-Slack provides a component framework called `Block Kit`.
-Block Kit allows you to put together JSON "blocks."
-that represent visual and interactive components.
+Slack provides a component framework called [Block Kit](https://api.slack.com/block-kit).
+Block Kit allows you to put together JSON "blocks" that represent visual and interactive components.
 Each block is made up of [Block Elements](https://api.slack.com/reference/block-kit/block-elements).
 A full list of blocks can be found [here](https://api.slack.com/reference/block-kit/blocks).

 Slack also provides a handy tool called the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder?mode=message&blocks=%5B%7B%22type%22%3A%22section%22%2C%22text%22%3A%7B%22type%22%3A%22mrkdwn%22%2C%22text%22%3A%22Hello%2C%20Assistant%20to%20the%20Regional%20Manager%20Dwight!%20*Michael%20Scott*%20wants%20to%20know%20where%20you%27d%20like%20to%20take%20the%20Paper%20Company%20investors%20to%20dinner%20tonight.%5Cn%5Cn%20*Please%20select%20a%20restaurant%3A*%22%7D%7D%2C%7B%22type%22%3A%22divider%22%7D%2C%7B%22type%22%3A%22section%22%2C%22text%22%3A%7B%22type%22%3A%22mrkdwn%22%2C%22text%22%3A%22*Farmhouse%20Thai%20Cuisine*%5Cn%3Astar%3A%3Astar%3A%3Astar%3A%3Astar%3A%201528%20reviews%5Cn%20They%20do%20have%20some%20vegan%20options%2C%20like%20the%20roti%20and%20curry%2C%20plus%20they%20have%20a%20ton%20of%20salad%20stuff%20and%20noodles%20can%20be%20ordered%20without%20meat!!%20They%20have%20something%20for%20everyone%20here%22%7D%2C%22accessory%22%3A%7B%22type%22%3A%22image%22%2C%22image_url%22%3A%22https%3A%2F%2Fs3-media3.fl.yelpcdn.com%2Fbphoto%2Fc7ed05m9lC2EmA3Aruue7A%2Fo.jpg%22%2C%22alt_text%22%3A%22alt%20text%20for%20image%22%7D%7D%2C%7B%22type%22%3A%22section%22%2C%22text%22%3A%7B%22type%22%3A%22mrkdwn%22%2C%22text%22%3A%22*Kin%20Khao*%5Cn%3Astar%3A%3Astar%3A%3Astar%3A%3Astar%3A%201638%20reviews%5Cn%20The%20sticky%20rice%20also%20goes%20wonderfully%20with%20the%20caramelized%20pork%20belly%2C%20which%20is%20absolutely%20melt-in-your-mouth%20and%20so%20soft.%22%7D%2C%22accessory%22%3A%7B%22type%22%3A%22image%22%2C%22image_url%22%3A%22https%3A%2F%2Fs3-media2.fl.yelpcdn.com%2Fbphoto%2Fkorel-1YjNtFtJlMTaC26A%2Fo.jpg%22%2C%22alt_text%22%3A%22alt%20text%20for%20image%22%7D%7D%2C%7B%22type%22%3A%22section%22%2C%22text%22%3A%7B%22type%22%3A%22mrkdwn%22%2C%22text%22%3A%22*Ler%20Ros*%5Cn%3Astar%3A%3Astar%3A%3Astar%3A%3Astar%3A%202082%20reviews%5Cn%20I%20would%20really%20recommend%20the%20%20Yum%20Koh%20Moo%20Yang%20-%20Spicy%20lime%20dressing%20and%20roasted%20quick%20marinated%20pork%20shoulder%2C%20basil%20leaves%2C%20chili%20%26%20rice%20powder.%22%7D%2C%22accessory%22%3A%7B%22type%22%3A%22image%22%2C%22image_url%22%3A%22https%3A%2F%2Fs3-media2.fl.yelpcdn.com%2Fbphoto%2FDawwNigKJ2ckPeDeDM7jAg%2Fo.jpg%22%2C%22alt_text%22%3A%22alt%20text%20for%20image%22%7D%7D%2C%7B%22type%22%3A%22divider%22%7D%2C%7B%22type%22%3A%22actions%22%2C%22elements%22%3A%5B%7B%22type%22%3A%22button%22%2C%22text%22%3A%7B%22type%22%3A%22plain_text%22%2C%22text%22%3A%22Farmhouse%22%2C%22emoji%22%3Atrue%7D%2C%22value%22%3A%22click_me_123%22%7D%2C%7B%22type%22%3A%22button%22%2C%22text%22%3A%7B%22type%22%3A%22plain_text%22%2C%22text%22%3A%22Kin%20Khao%22%2C%22emoji%22%3Atrue%7D%2C%22value%22%3A%22click_me_123%22%7D%2C%7B%22type%22%3A%22button%22%2C%22text%22%3A%7B%22type%22%3A%22plain_text%22%2C%22text%22%3A%22Ler%20Ros%22%2C%22emoji%22%3Atrue%7D%2C%22value%22%3A%22click_me_123%22%7D%5D%7D%5D)
 This builder provides a drag and drop UI that generates JSON blocks from a live example.